rse/audio-setup/audio-basics.md

      the y-axis the outgoing signal Volume (dBFS/LUFS).

 - **Generated Sound**: audio engineers sometimes use different generated sounds:
-  **White Noise** consists of random amplitudes across the entire frequency range and can be compared to a waterfall with water falling at different speeds and hitting different surfaces; **Pink Noise** consists of random amplitudes across the entire frequency range where the amplitudes of the higher frequences are less strong than the low frequences and can be compared of a light to medium rainfall; **Brown Noise** consists of random amplitudes across the low and mid frequency range where the amplitudes of the higher frequences are less strong than the low frequences, and can be compared to the hard, gentle surf that comes with a storm; and **Sine Tone** is an amplitude at just a single frequency, and is considered the fundamental sound.
+   - **White Noise** consists of random amplitudes across the entire frequency range and can be compared to a waterfall with water falling at different speeds and hitting different surfaces
+   - **Pink Noise** consists of random amplitudes across the entire frequency range where the amplitudes of the higher frequences are less strong than the low frequences and can be compared of a light to medium rainfall
+   - **Brown Noise** consists of random amplitudes across the low and mid frequency range where the amplitudes of the higher frequences are less strong than the low frequences, and can be compared to the hard, gentle surf that comes with a storm
+   - **Sine Tone** is an amplitude at just a single frequency, and is considered the fundamental sound.